-Our analysis focuses on the crisis-related underpricing of U.S. nonfinancial stocks.
-We also extend the evidence to nonfinancial stocks outside the U.S. in Section 4.6.
+Our analysis focuses on the crisis-related underpricing of US nonfinancial stocks.
+We also extend the evidence to nonfinancial stocks outside the USA in Section 4.6.
 Our measure of stock exposure is based on the worldwide fund holdings data from the Thomson Reuters International Mutual Fund database.
-The use of worldwide fund holdings is warranted because foreign funds hold a nonnegligible share of U.S. stocks.
+The use of worldwide fund holdings is warranted because foreign funds hold a nonnegligible share of US stocks.
 A detailed description of this database is provided in Covrig, Defond, and Hung (2007).
-They use the data from 1999-2002 to examine whether the adoption of International Accounting Standards are able to attract more foreign capital, whereas we use the data from 2007-2009 to examine the transmission of the subprime mortgage crisis from financial stocks to nonfinancial stocks.
+They use the data from 1999 to 2002 to examine whether the adoption of International Accounting Standards are able to attract more foreign capital, whereas we use the data from 2007 to 2009 to examine the transmission of the subprime mortgage crisis from financial stocks to nonfinancial stocks.
 The Thomson Reuters data account for both pure equity funds and the equity holdings of balanced funds, which also hold other assets, such as bonds.
 In the latter case, only the equity portion of the fund holdings is reported.
-Most international funds only report at six-month intervals-hence, the analysis related to fund holdings is carried out on a semi-annual basis.
+Most international funds only report at 6-month intervals-hence, the analysis related to fund holdings is carried out on a semi-annual basis.
 For funds with multiple reporting dates within a semester, we retain only the last reporting date.8

 Based on fund holdings data, we remove funds that had more than 75% of their asset holdings in financial stocks because these funds are likely to be financial sector funds.
 For those funds, the investment on banking stocks might be nondiscretionary, so investors might not attribute underperformance to a poor fund allocation.
 We therefore exclude such funds from the sample and focus on those with discretionary investment in financial stocks.
 We also exclude index funds and ETFs from our sample.9 A general index selling by institutions is not likely to affect exposed and nonexposed stocks differently because, presumably, index selling does not distinguish between these two types of nonfinancial stocks.
-Our final sample includes a total of 22, 621 funds reporting stock positions with a combined total net equity value of US\$9.7 trillion as of June 2007.
+Our final sample includes a total of 22,621 funds reporting stock positions with a combined total net equity value of US\$ 9.7 trillion as of June 2007.

 We obtain the daily, weekly, and monthly global stock return data from Datastream.
 All return calculations are based on the total return index to account for dividend payments and capital measures.
 Global banking stocks are defined based on Datastream industry code 102.
 In order to have a cleaner measure of the crisis transmission effect from financial to nonfinancial stocks, we remove banking-related industries from the sample of nonfinancial stocks.
-We identify banking, insurance, real estate, and financial trading as banking-related industries based on the SIC codes described under the Fama and French 48 industry classification scheme.
-For international stocks, we use Datastream industry codes 36, 42, 46, 77, 85, 102, 106, 108, 111-113, 133, 141, 152, 160-167, and 184 to identify them.
-In addition, using the Compustat industry segment file, we further exclude conglomerates that have more than 1% of total sales in industries closely related to banking or housing industries, including banking, insurance, real estate, financial trading, building materials, and construction industries.10 We further exclude
+We identify banking, insurance, real estate, and financial trading as banking-related industries based on the SIC codes described under the Fama and French fourty-eight industry classification scheme.
+For international stocks, we use Datastream industry codes 36, 42, 46, 77, 85, 102, 106, 108, 111-113, 133, 141, 152, 160-167, and 184 to identify